|Dates Are Difficult|

 You could say that the day is all about time and the relationship between the day and the year is all about date.
 So starting off with time…

-The only advantage of these strange numbers is that they are highly factorable, i.e. you can divide by 2, 4, 8, 12 and so on and get answers that don’t have fractional parts.
-As already mentioned In principle we could decimalise time measurement at this level to have 10 hours in a day, 100 minutes in an hour and so on but I doubt anything will ever come of this idea - mostly because 10 isn' very factorable.
+The only advantage of these strange numbers is that they are highly factorable, i.e. you can divide 24 by 2, 4, 8 and 12 and get answers that don’t have fractional parts.
+As already mentioned In principle we could decimalise time measurement at this level but I doubt anything will ever come of this idea - mostly for the reason that because 10 isn't very factorable and if midnight is 0 midday would be 5 and breakfast would be around 2.5.

 In practice working with time is fairly easy as long as you always convert to the smallest unit.
 Indeed this is the basic principle of time and data arithmetic in all computer systems.

-Converting to seconds is just a matter of multiplication by 60
+Converting to seconds is just a matter of multiplication by 60*60 for hours and 60 for the minutes:

 Of course you now have the problem of converting back to hours, minutes and seconds but this is where the Mod function comes in.